 - Faulty door switch – Here’s something to be aware of that has nothing to do with whether or not the ice maker is actually making ice since it may prevent you from getting that ice.
 On most refrigerator models, a door switch will disable the ice dispenser when the refrigerator door is open.
 If the door switch is faulty, the ice dispenser may not work at all even with the door fully closed.
 As with the water inlet valve solenoids, you can use a multimeter to test the door switch for electrical continuity to determine if the part has failed or not.

 - Malfunctioning ice maker – Is there ice in the ice maker tray that isn’t being ejected?
 Then it’s likely that one of the components inside the ice maker (such as the motor) is malfunctioning.
-Since these components are usually not sold separately, you’ll probably need to install a new ice maker, provided you’ve ruled out the other probable causes.
+Since these components are usually not sold separately, it would be difficult for you to make a refrigerator ice maker repair.
+You’ll probably need to install a new ice maker, provided you’ve ruled out the other probable causes.

-As your repair partner, Repair Clinic can assist you in fixing your broken ice maker.
+As your repair partner, Repair Clinic can assist you in repairing ice makers.
 Visit the Repair Clinic website and enter your refrigerator’s whole model number in the “Videos & Articles” search bar to find specific repair help for your appliance, including a video showing how to replace an ice maker fill tube on a KitchenAid 5-Door Refrigerator (model KRMF706ESS01) and a video and a step-by-step guide showing how to install a new ice maker in the model ED2KVEXVB01 Whirlpool Refrigerator.

-In addition to offering you an exhaustive library of repair help content, Repair Clinic.com also stocks all of the replacement parts you need to fix your ice maker, including ice maker mold heaters, ice maker control modules, ice ejector bars, fill tubes, water lines, and thermostats.
-Enter the full model number of the refrigerator in Repair Clinic’s “Search Parts Online & Get Answers” search bar to see a complete list of compatible OEM parts from such manufacturers as Samsung, Frigidaire, KitchenAid, GE, Kenmore, LG, Maytag, Whirlpool, and more.
+In addition to offering you an exhaustive library of repair help content, Repair Clinic.com also stocks all of the replacement parts you need if your refrigerator ice maker is not working, including ice maker mold heaters, ice maker control modules, ice ejector bars, fill tubes, water lines, and thermostats.
+Enter the full model number of the refrigerator in Repair Clinic’s “Search Parts Online & Get Answers” search bar to see a complete list of compatible OEM parts such as Samsung parts, Frigidaire parts, KitchenAid parts, GE parts, Kenmore parts, LG parts, Maytag parts, Whirlpool parts, and more.
 You can then use the “Part Category” and “Part Title” navigation filters to narrow that list down to find the exact part that will fix your refrigerator’s ice maker.